melissamcewen/glass_spider/README.md

 * Advanced: Requires some command line installations In addition some compilers need different installation and configuration depending on the base OS and that is noted when relevant.

+While this theme aims to be free of requirements to use a particular compiler, some language-specific files are included in order to make it easier to configure some compilers:
+* Config.rb utilized by Koala

 This theme has been tested in the following compilers:
 #### PHPStorm Watcher